kevin-logan/libglua/README.md

 glua.RunScript(script);
 ```

+Note: top-level scripts can return values, and a vector of StackPosition objects will be returned by `RunFile` and `RunScript`.
+This behaves just like `GluaBase::CallScriptFunction` which is explained later.

 ### Using a C++ function in Lua
 In your C++ code you could have a function like this:
 ```C++